boltlang/Bolt/README.md

 ### When will the compiler be ready to use?

-We hope to have a working compiler by the start of 2023.
+It is really difficult to say when the compiler will be ready.
+This project is made exclusively in people their spare time.
+Depending on the availability of the programmers making this project possible, this might take a lot of months or even years.

 Currently, we are working hard to get the type-checker fully operational.
 After that work will continue on the code generator and garbage collector.
+A small part of the code generator is already done: the first bindings to LLVM are operational and will be expanded in the future.
+Stay tuned!

 ### Why yet another programming language?